-Brewing Tasty Beer and Simulation
+Beer Brewing and Simulation

 Cooling of Wort

 Alternatively, wort chillers are used and they consist of long helical pipes that can be immersed in the wort container at the end of the boiling process.
-Further on cold water is circulated through the pipes to cool the boiling wort.
-An inspiration for such a wort chiller can be found in the “Cooling System Flow Analysis” project available on the SimScale public projects database.
-A simple model of the wort chiller is as shown in Fig. 02.
+Cold water is circulated through the pipes to cool the boiling wort.
+An inspiration for such a wort chiller can be found in the “Flow Analysis of a Cooling System” project available in the SimScale Public Project Library.
+A simple model of the wort chiller is shown in Fig. 02.

 The cooling process can be modeled as a conjugate heat transfer process.
-The heat exchanger is made of copper and the cooling liquid is made of water.
+The heat exchanger is made of copper and the cooling liquid is water.
 The hot wort passes through the outer tubes while the cold water passes through the inner tubes.
 The cold water cools the hot wort to the desired temperature as it passes out of the heat exchanger.

 The temperature profile of the outer fluid is shown in Fig. 04 and the inner fluid in Fig. 05.
 In Fig. 04, the hot wort passes through the heat exchanger through the top opening and into the outer pipe system.
 As the wort passes through the heat exchanger, the heat energy is transferred to the coolant liquid (or water here).
 As the wort exits the heat exchanger from the bottom outlet, the wort is cooled down to the desired temperature (here room temperature).

 Similarly, Fig. 05 shows the temperature profile of the coolant liquid (or water) flowing in the inner tubes.
-As it can be seen, water enters on the left side at low temperature and exists on the right side.
+As it can be seen, the water enters on the left side at low temperature and exists on the right side.
 As the water exits, the temperature of the water is higher due to the heat absorbed from the wort.

 Such a heat exchanger is the most efficient and fastest way to cool the boiling wort.
-A simulation (CFD analysis in this case) of the heat exchanger process, as shown above, can significantly help to improve the brewing process and render more tasty beer.
+A simulation (CFD analysis in this case) of the heat exchanger process, as shown above, can significantly help improve the brewing process and render more tasty beer.

-Overall, all these chemical changes lead to a heat generation and a natural convection process.
+Overall, all these chemical changes lead to heat generation and a natural convection process.
 The rates of individual reactions and their heat generation can be calculated through chemical reaction equations.
 The process inside can be modeled as a natural convection process as shown in Fig. 06.

 Fig 06: Fermentation during the beer brewing process.
 This can be considered a natural convection process.

-- D. A. Gee & W. F. Ramirez, “A Flavour Model for Beer Fermentation,” Journal of the Institute of Brewing, Volume 100(5), pp. 321-329 (1994)
+- D. A. Gee, W. F. Ramirez, A Flavour Model for Beer Fermentation, Journal of the Institute of Brewing, Volume 100(5), pp. 321-329 (1994)